 Safe sleep for your baby

-SIDS is the unexplained death, usually during sleep, of a seemingly healthy baby less than a year old.
-SIDS is sometimes known as crib death.
+SUID is the unexplained death, usually during sleep, of a seemingly healthy baby less than a year old.
+SUID is sometimes known as crib death.

-There's no guaranteed way to prevent SIDS, but you can help your baby sleep more safely by following these tips:
+There's no guaranteed way to prevent SUID, but you can help your baby sleep more safely by following these tips:

 - Back to sleep: place your baby to sleep resting on his or her back, rather than on the stomach or side.
 This isn't necessary when your baby's awake or able to roll over both ways without help.